cornelius/kode/ADOPTME.md

 * schema, a library for reading XML Schema
 * libkode, a library supporting C++ code generation

-kxml_compiler and kwsdl_compiler are in use by a number of projects.
+kxml_compiler is in use by a number of projects.
 They rely on the code generation and schema library.
 The code generation is fun, the schema parsing is the harder part.
 It is an interesting problem to solve, though.